MESAHub/mesa/docs/source/index.rst

 ###############################################

 Modules for Experiments in Stellar Astrophysics (MESA) is an advanced, open-source 1D stellar evolution code.
-The code is developed and maintained by a globally distributed team of researchers studying a range of stellar astrophysical phenomena.
+The code is developed and maintained by a globally distributed team of researchers.
 MESA is written primarily in Fortran with a modular, flexible design that facilitates easy interfacing.

 🚀 New to MESA?
 Start with the :ref:`Quickstart<quickstart:Quickstart>` guide to set up and run your first models.